 Alcohol can make you dehydrated and you should not drink alcohol while preparing for your test.

-Beginning two hours before your procedure, you should STOP drinking clear liquids.
-This means that you should not have anything to eat or drink beginning two hours before your procedure.
+Beginning four hours before your procedure, you should STOP drinking clear liquids.
+This means that you should not have anything to eat or drink beginning four hours before your procedure.

 After your procedure, you will be able to resume a normal diet, unless otherwise instructed by your doctor.